-Following the selection of the equity securities, the Principal Money Manager will apply a binding Decarbonisation Overlay Strategy (as detailed further in the SFDR Annex at Schedule VIII) to adjust the portfolio of the Russell Investments Pan European Equity Fund so that it will always have no less than a 20 per cent lower aggregate Carbon Footprint (as defined in the SFDR Annex at Schedule VIII) compared to the MSCI Europe Index.
-Investors should be aware that the application of the Decarbonisation Overlay Strategy will not necessarily result in a 20 per cent reduction in the aggregate Carbon Footprint of the Russell Investments Pan European Equity Fund's portfolio as against the aggregate Carbon Footprint of the Russell Investments Pan European Equity Fund's portfolio prior to the application of the Decarbonisation Overlay Strategy (for these purposes, the latter will be referred to as the "Investable Universe").
-The reason for this is that the 20 per cent carbon reduction target is made in reference to the aggregate Carbon Footprint of the MSCI Europe Index and not the Russell Investments Pan European Equity Fund's Investable Universe.
-The application of the Decarbonisation Overlay Strategy will nevertheless always result in a reduction in the aggregate Carbon Footprint of the Russell Investments Pan European Equity Fund as compared to Investable Universe.
-Non-financial analysis will be undertaken on at least 90 per cent of the Russell Investments Pan European Equity Fund's assets.
+Following the selection of the equity securities, the Principal Money Manager will apply a binding Decarbonisation Overlay Strategy (as detailed further in the SFDR Annex at Schedule VIII) to adjust the portfolio of the Russell Investments World Equity Fund II so that it will always have no less than a 20 per cent lower aggregate Carbon Footprint (as defined in the SFDR Annex at Schedule VIII) compared to the MSCI ACWI Index.
+Investors should be aware that the application of the Decarbonisation Overlay Strategy will not necessarily result in a 20 per cent reduction in the aggregate Carbon Footprint of the Russell Investments World Equity Fund II's portfolio as against the aggregate Carbon Footprint of the Russell Investments World Equity Fund II's portfolio prior to the application of the Decarbonisation Overlay Strategy is made in reference to the aggregate Carbon Footprint of the Russell Investments World Equity Fund II's Investable Universe").
+The reason for this is that the 20 per cent carbon reduction target is made in reference to the aggregate Carbon Footprint of the Decarbonisation Overlay Strategy will nevertheless always result in a reduction in the aggregate Carbon Footprint of the Russell Investments World Equity Fund II's Investable Universe.
+The application of the Decarbonisation Overlay Strategy will nevertheless always result in a reduction in the aggregate Carbon Footprint of the Russell Investments World Equity Fund II as compared to Investable Universe.
+Non-financial analysis will be undertaken on at least 90 per cent of the Russell Investments World Equity Fund II's assets